nanos-world/docs/getting_started/ServerManual.rst

 Server Manual
 *************

-Creating servers in nanos.world is very simple and straightforward, just a few steps and you have your server up and ready!
+Creating servers in nanos world is very simple and straightforward, just a few steps and you have your server up and ready!

 System Requirements